CRP Fact Sheet

 • Leadership in Critical Research Areas: Leading role in critical research topics for the State of Nebraska, including flood recovery and resilience planning, wetland conservation, rural healthcare, Geo-AI research, aging population studies, transportation safety, and environmental justice.

 • Community Service & Impact: In alignment with UNL’s land-grant mission, CRP plays a vital role in supporting communities and counties across Nebraska.
-Nearly 40 community-engaged projects across Nebraska in the past 8 years, directly benefiting local governments and residents.
+Nearly 40 community planning projects across Nebraska in the past 8 years, directly benefiting local governments and residents.
+CRP makes significant contributions in state-wide flood mitigation planning, housing and community development, downtown revitalization, healthy and active community, health access, transportation, environmental planning and economic development planning.

 • Community Engagement Recognition: CRP has been recognized as a vital contributor to UNL's community engagement efforts, acknowledged by the Carnegie Foundation for excellence.